 Figure 2-5: Length distribution of orphan proteins (green) and orthologous proteins (orange) in the microsporidia taxa.

 Error!
-Reference source not found. above and Table A-3 in Appendix show the length distribution of orthologous and orphan proteins 11 microsporidia taxa.
-We use the nonparametric U-test Wilcoxon-Mann-Whitney (Mann and Whitney 1947) to compare the two length categories. orphan proteins are significantly than the one of orthologous proteins with the significant level of 5%.
-Only in the case of E.hellem, the p-value was 0.20 > 0.05.
+Reference source not found. above and Table A-3 in Appendix show the length distribution of orthologous and orphan proteins across all 11 microsporidia taxa.
+We use the nonparametric U-test Wilcoxon-Mann-Whitney (Mann and Whitney 1947) to compare the two length categories.
+This revealed that for all but one species, E. hellem, the orphan proteins are significantly shorter than genes with orthologs in at least one other species (p < 0.05).
+Note, that only in the case of E.hellem, the length differences where not significantly different, yet this species harbors only XYZ orphans suggesting that the small sample size affects the power of the test (Noether 1987).
 However, the comparison in cases of Encephalitozoon taxa should be ignored because of the small number of orphan proteins that leads to a huge difference in sample size between the two datasets, which could shrink the power of the U-test (Noether 1987).

 In the next step, we determined – again for each species separately - the presence of Pfam domains in the two gene sets.
 To this end, we used hmmscan from the HMMER package (Finn et al…. ) in combination with the profile hidden Markov models from the Pfam-A database (Finn et al. Pfam paper).
 This revealed that the majority of genes with orthologs in other species do harbor at least one Pfam domain, and only between 15 and 20% of these genes lack a Pfam domain.
 The situation is reversed for the orphans.
 Here, the majority of the proteins do not contain a Pfam domain, and only between XYYZ (microsporidium A) and ZZZ (microsporidium B) proteins possess such a domain.
 In most of the cases, the Pfam domains observed in the orphans are also represented in the fraction of proteins with orthologs (see figure …).
 In summary, the microsporidian orphan proteins differ in part substantially with respect to protein length and Pfam content from their counterparts that have orthologs in other species.

+As a next step we annotated Pfam domains in the microsporidian protein sets.
+Pfam domains represent, in general, evolutionarily conserved sub-sequences in a protein, of which a considerable fraction has been associated with a particular function.
+An hmmscan (REF) analysis revealed that the majority of orphan proteins, between 70 and 80% depending on the species, are devoid of any Pfam-A domain (Fig. …).

-To assess those assumptions, we PFAM (Finn et al. 2014) annotation analysis for the orphan and orthologous proteins in each microsporidia species.
+To assess those assumptions, we identified PFAM (Finn et al. 2014) annotation analysis for the orphan and orthologous proteins in each microsporidia species.
 The PFAM annotation was done using hmmscan (Eddy 1998) to search for similar sequences from the pfam-A database.